 Claws dug into my scalp, scratched at my face.
-I tore at the creature but could not get a hold that would dislodge it.
-Desperately, then, I threw my head back toward the wall of the kiosk.
-Predictably-by hindsight-it leaped away just as I did this and I brained myself against the
+I tore at the creature but could not get a $\,$ the wall.

+Predictably-by hind sight-it leaped away just as I did this and I brained myself against

 Cursing, staggering, holding my head, I was unable for the moment to pursue the thing.

-Several moments, in fact
+Several moments, in fact . . .